vgteam/sv-genotyping-paper/README.md

 They are primarily dependent on [toil-vg](https://github.com/vgteam/toil-vg), which can run most other dependencies via Docker.
 [Github issues](https://github.com/vgteam/sv-genotyping-paper/issues/new) is the best place to raise questions or concerns.

+Links to necessary data are also listed for each analysis.

 ## Whole genome experiments in human

 These were run on AWS via [Toil](http://toil.ucsc-cgl.org/).